feedm3/learning-static-website-hosting-on-aws-s3/README.md

 We will setup our repo in a way that all files which get hosted are placed in the [www](www) folder.
 For the sake of simplicity we place a static `index.html`, `error.html` and `sample.html` file in this folder.

 2 files are special: The index and error page.
-The index page will be send when the user uses your bucket URL and doesn't provide any path or file.
+The index page will be send when the user uses your bucket or CloudFront URL and doesn't provide any path or file.
 The error page will be send when a 4XX error code occurs.
 Both pages need to be set up on your bucket properties.

+> To give your user better feedback you should setup extra error pages for specific error codes.

 Also place a `.travis.yml` file for travis.ci.
 We will fill in this file in the next paragraph.

 ### Setup Travis

-### travis.yml
+#### travis.yml

 Explanation of whats happening: